gestalt-howard/IMDb_Predictor/README.md

 # IMDb Predictor
 Welcome to my personal project!
 The IMDb Predictor is a neural network that uses deep learning to be able to predict movies' IMDb scores based on a variety of factors (i.e. budget, actor names, director names, facebook likes, etc...).
+The IMDb Predictor neural network features a **multilayer perceptron** for generating score predictions and an **auto-encoder** to perform dimensionality reduction on the training datasets.

 Please continue reading below to find required software packages and instructions for the correct order in which to run the scripts.

 ![Image of movie reel](https://github.com/gestalt-howard/IMDb_Predictor/blob/master/images/Movie-Tavern-Blog-Hero-Image.jpg)

-***DISCLAIMER 1: This is currently an ongoing project.
-Please check back frequently for updates!***

-***DISCLAIMER 2: I do not own this dataset.
+***DISCLAIMER 1: I do not own this dataset.
 The original dataset was pulled from: https://www.kaggle.com/tmdb/tmdb-movie-metadata in early 2017.
 The dataset has since changed and WILL NOT be compatible with the scripts in this repo.***

 ## Software Prerequisites:
 * python (2.7.14 required)